linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 #### Disable TPM Disk Unlock passphrase/key

-This feature may be turned off during configuration of heads.
-The following will instruct heads not to ask for a disk unlock passphrase and to not store a disk unlock key in the TPM.
+This feature may be turned off during configuration of Heads.
+The following will instruct Heads not to ask for a disk unlock passphrase and to not store a disk unlock key in the TPM.

   CONFIG_TPM_NO_LUKS_DISK_UNLOCK=y

-### Using an OS managed LUKS container (not heads)
+### Using an OS managed LUKS container (not Heads)

-In this model heads is not involved in processes related to the decryption of data on disk.
+In this model Heads is not involved in processes related to the decryption of data on disk.
 The OS manages keys and access to the LUKS containers.

 This model is vulnerable to brute force attacks.

-### Security Dongle with LUKS root (not heads)
+### Security Dongle with LUKS root (not Heads)

-In this model heads is not responsible for any of the decryption of data on disk.
+In this model Heads is not responsible for any of the decryption of data on disk.
 You may use a security dongle (aka smartcard aka security token) to manage the passphrase for the root LUKS partition.
 Like the TPM, the security dongle enforces limits which prevent brute force attacks.

 In contrast to [using TPM for decryption](#using-tpm-for-decryption-of-drives)--where a disk unlock passphrase is stored in the TPM--in this model the TPM is not used for LUKS decryption.
 A LUKS disk unlock key/passphrase is encrypted and stored in a 'public' location such as /boot.
-After heads boots the kernel a process which uses the security dongle decrypts the LUKS root partition.
+After Heads boots the kernel a process which uses the security dongle decrypts the LUKS root partition.

 See also [TPM vs security dongle](#tpm-vs-security-dongle)